Live TV Streaming Service Comparison: YouTube TV vs. Hulu + Live TV vs. Fubo vs. DIRECTV STREAM vs. Sling TV vs. Philo

 Hulu Live TV may provide the best value of any of the Live TV Streaming Services.
 At $69.99/month, it includes locals, 33 of the top 35 cable channels, and many of the channels you need to watch pro sports.

 - Great channel selection for college sports fans.

-- Confusing user interface, that is more geared towards on-demand than live.
+- Somewhat confusing user interface, that is more geared towards on-demand than live.

-Hulu Live TV has a good selection of locals channels, RSNs, national sports networks, but is missing channels like AMC, BET, Comedy Central, MTV, Nickelodeon, Paramount Network, and VH1.
-Hulu doesn’t offer any of the pro sports networks (like NFL Network).
+Hulu Live TV has a good selection of locals channels and national sports networks, but is missing channels like AMC and Hallmark, as well as Regional Sports Networks in most markets.

 Read more in our full Hulu Live TV Review.

 On most platforms Fubo has a great user experience across all platforms and are constantly innovating.
 On Apple TV, they are the only service that offers MultiView, which allow you to watch up to four channels at the same time.
 They are one of the only services that offers 4K streaming of live sports like MLB, College Football, College Basketball, and Premier League.

 The Fubo app includes a dedicated screen showing live sporting events, on demand TV shows and movies, and a standard channel guide.
 They also have a feature called FanView, which lets you see live scores and stats, directly in the Fubo App.

 - Great user experience

 - Includes RSNs like MSG, NESN, AT&T SportsNet, and soon Bally Sports in their Base Plan